saberathena25/Codebase-RAG/README.md

 ## 👨‍🎓 About This Project

-This project was built as part of my B.Tech coursework/final-year project to explore Retrieval-Augmented Generation (RAG), vector search, and applied LLM engineering.
+This project was built to explore Retrieval-Augmented Generation (RAG), vector search, and applied LLM engineering.
 It demonstrates practical, hands-on implementation of concepts from Information Retrieval, NLP, and Software Engineering — combining a FastAPI backend, a FAISS-based vector database, and Google's Gemini 2.5 Flash LLM into a working full-stack application.

-- **Student:** [Your Name]
-- **Roll No / Reg No:** [Your Roll Number]
-- **College/University:** [Your College Name]
-- **Branch:** Computer Science / [Your Branch]
-- **Year:** [Your Year, e.g., Final Year, 2025–26]
-- **Guide/Mentor (if applicable):** [Guide's Name]

 ---